Introduction: Hacking the Upper Half of Your Lotus Europa Master Brake Cylinder

-Unscrew the billet aluminum from your brake fluid tank and let's get started.
+Unscrew the heavy billet aluminum piece from your plastic brake fluid tank and let's get started.

 Step 1: What You'll Need

 The first thing you'll need to find is a cover that fit's the original billet aluminum housing.
-My wife generously donated a jar of Lemmon Pepper for the task.
-Unfortunately, she didn't realize she had donated it until the job was finished, so mind what you volunteer things from.
-Plastic is a much better choice than aluminum, which is what the original part was made from.
-As you can see, the original cover portion of the unit on my car lost the electrolysis battle, so a plastic replacement will be less bothersome in the future.
+Plastic is a much better choice than the original aluminum.
+As you can see, the original cover portion of the unit on my car lost the electrolysis battle.
+A plastic replacement will be less bothersome in the future.
 I used the cover from a spice bottle.

 You'll also need four #6x 3/8" sheet metal screws.